Bayesian open games: Concrete open games

 In a diagram, $(l_1\otimes l_2)_u$ is

 \end{definition}

 \begin{lemma} $\otimes$ is a functor. \end{lemma}

 \begin{theorem} There is a symmetric monoidal category $\conlens$ where the objects are pairs of sets and the morphisms are concrete lenses.
-Sequential composition and the monoidal tensor are as in the above definitions. \end{theorem}
+Sequential composition and the monoidal tensor are as in the above definitions.
+The monoidal unit is $I= (\{*\},\{*\})$. \end{theorem}

-The following observations about states and effects in $\conlens$ will be useful in the remainder of this Section.
+The following observations about states and effects in $\conlens$ will be useful in the remainder of this section.

-\begin{lemma} $\conlens \big( I, (X,S)\big) \cong X$. \end{lemma} \begin{proof} This is easily seen as a state $l \in \conlens\big((I,(X,S)\big)$ is given by a pair
+\begin{lemma} $\conlens \big( I, (X,S)\big) \cong X$. \end{lemma} \begin{proof} This is easily seen, as a state $l \in \conlens\big(I,(X,S)\big)$ is given by a pair

 \end{proof}

 \begin{lemma} $\conlens \big( (Y,R), I \big) \cong (Y\rightarrow R)$ \end{lemma} \begin{proof} An effect $l \in \conlens\big( (Y,R), I\big)$ is given by a pair

 \end{proof}